learn-co-students/careers-linkedin-v-000/README.md

   *Hi Brad,*

-  *It was great to meet you at the RoR meetup!
+  *It was great to meet you at the (Event Name) meetup!
 Hope to stay in touch.*

   *-Laurence*